elec-e8408-mini-project-2025/project-documentation/README.md

 - The smartwatch application requires LilyGO T-Watch V2
 - The Web Application requires Python 3.10 or higher
-- The web application is only guaranteed to work on Raspberry Pi3
+- The Web Application is only guaranteed to work on Raspberry Pi3

 ## Apportioning of requirements